adjknowles/WDI-Project-4/README.md

 - Produced an ERD diagram, mapping out the models and their relationships with one another.
 - Created wireframes using Balsamiq, displaying how I imagined the website and its various pages to look.
 - I then moved into the development phase and created the back-end API.
+- I ran some tests in the mongo database and Insomnia.
-- Once the basics of this was all working as expected, I created the main project, replicating the models created in the test.
+- Once this was all working as expected, I moved onto the front-end.
-- I installed the Foundation gem and added some basic HTML structure and SCSS styling.
+- I downloaded Bootstrap as my front-end CSS framework, and created some basic HTML structure and CSS styling.
+_ I then focused on implementing the Google Maps/Places API within my site.
+- After this I tested the connection between the API (back-end) and front-end, making sure I could pull out the data from the database.
-- After this I concentrated on getting all the associations to work correctly.
+- Then I moved on to creating the partial view pages.
-- Once the majority of the functionality was working, I installed the Ransack gem to allow me to add search features to my app.
-- I then went back to the styling - using Foundation to make the app look as good as possible.
+- I then went back to the styling - working my way through the different pages to get them looking as I had imagined.

 Challenges: